renderbus/docs_sdk_en/render/SDK_tutorial.md

 update_task = {
-    "pre_frames": "100",  # Sets the priority to render the first frame "stop_after_test": "1"  # Stop rendering after rendering the priority frame }
+    "pre_frames": "100",  # Sets the priority to render the first frame "stop_after_test": "1"  # Stop rendering after rendering the priority frame "pack_node_id": "623"  # pack node id.If you have render farm machines booked, you can query through the interface.
+}
 update_task_info(update_task, analyze_obj.task_json)
 ```